-Why traders want to detect iceberg orders
+Why traders want to detect Iceberg Orders

 Orders in general disclose the intentions of their owners.
 And since large traders are considered to be more informed on average (they wouldn't be large otherwise), it's reasonable to follow them or even better -- to trade in front of them.
-Also, large orders are by definition more influential on the price because price is determined by orders actions.
+Also, large orders are by definition more influential on the price because the price is determined by orders actions.

-From the other hand, other large traders may look for Iceberg orders to execute against them because they seek higher liquidity for the same reasons as the owners of Iceberg orders.
+On the other hand, other large traders may look for Iceberg orders to execute against them because they seek higher liquidity for the same reasons as the owners of Iceberg orders.

 Detection Methods and Algorithms

 It's essential to understand that exchanges do not report Iceberg orders via market data.
-As demonstrated above, even with highest quality of market data, untouched by data vendors in between, there are limits of what can be detected even in theory:
+As demonstrated above, even with the highest quality of market data, untouched by data vendors in between, there are limits of what can be detected even in theory:

 - The size of the hidden part of the Iceberg order cannot be detected.

 - The presence of an Iceberg order and its displayed size cannot be detected before it gets executed.

 - The moment of placement of an Iceberg order cannot be detected in advance, however, given the MBO data, it may become known based on its Order ID once the Iceberg gets detected for the first time.